 Pre-College Program students are only permitted to register (or waitlist) themselves for one course per session.
 We are unable to predict if/when a student will be moved off of the waitlist for their course.

-All Pre-College Program courses are designed to be engaging and have limited enrollment.
-Once a course is full, you may be able to sign up for the same course in another session or choose to add yourself to the course’s waitlist.
 To ensure you will be able to join us this summer, we strongly encourage you to register for courses with open spaces, as there is no guarantee a space will open up.

 Students on waitlists must also meet the immunization requirements and pay in full for their course(s) by the payment deadlines.